-This has been undertaken for the Exe Estuary European marine site by assessing the relative exposure of the interest features of their component sub-features on the site to the effects of broad categories of human activities currently occurring on the site as at March 2000.
-The assessment was made by combining the best available scientific information from reports such as Hughes (1992) with knowledge gleaned from consulting with relevant local authorities (see footnote, Table 4).
-The exposure has been assessed in relation to the use of habitats by birds and represents the current best available information.
-As an example, wintering birds' feeding and roosting grounds may be considered moderately exposed to toxic contamination from synthetic compounds due to the locations and intensity of discharges into an area.
+This has been undertaken for the Northumbria Coast European marine site by assessing the relative exposure of the interest features of their component sub-features on the site to the effects of broad categories of human activities currently occurring on the site as at July 2000.
+The exposure has been assessed in relation to the use of habitats by birds.
+As an example, wintering birds' feeding and roosting grounds may be considered highly exposed to toxic contamination from synthetic compounds due to the locations and intensity of discharges into an area.